-When a CAD drawing is saved to PDF, it includes rich data about every object, character, attribute and layer.
-Since it’s computer-generated, it’s a vector PDF file. pdf2cad can be used to extract all of that information and render it as an editable drawing for use in CAD programs, Microsoft Visio or other drawing, illustration or presentation programs.
+Unlike a computer-generated PDF file, When scanned CAD drawings are saved to PDF, it doesn’t contain rich data about every object, character, attribute, and layer.
+Since it’s computer-generated, it’s a vector PDF file. pdf2cad can be used to extract all of that information and render it as an editable drawing for use in CAD programs, Microsoft Visio, or other illustration, and presentation programs.
 Our software includes many advanced options which allow fine-tuning of the results or even compensation for information lost in the transition to PDF.
-For example, you can reconnect objects, separate layers and consolidate characters into words or lines.
+For example, you can reconnect objects, separate layers, and consolidate characters into words or lines.
 Learn more about the Difference between Vector and Raster PDF files.

 Problems With Scanned CAD Drawings

 Our software is not designed to convert scanned CAD drawings.
 While our programs rely on data extraction, scanned drawings need to be traced.

 When pdf2cad converts a scanned file, it produces an empty DWG or DXF container and one or more image files.
 These are either TIFFs or JPEGs.
 When these referenced images are located in the same directory as the CAD file, you’ll see the scanned file.
 Otherwise, you will see a blank page.

 Scanned CAD drawings are raster PDF files.
 When scanned, the drawing becomes a flat image, like a photocopy or snapshot.
 All information about the objects, lines, and text is gone, and there is nothing to extract.
 The most we can do with scanned files is create a copy to use as a tracing layer in your CAD program. pdf2cad creates a DXF or WMF containing the raster image.